leonardoInf/unefficient-determinant/README.md

 # determinant

-Npm pacakge for unefficient calculation of determinants using Laplace expansion.
+Unefficient calculation of determinants using Laplace expansion.